kiegroup/kie-docker-ci-images/README.md

     mvn clean install -P !all,kie-wb

-You can run the build only for KIE Drools Workbench using:
+You can run the build only for Business Central using:

-    mvn clean install -P !all,kie-drools-wb
+    mvn clean install -P !all,business-central

 You can run the build only for KIE Execution Server using: